Exploring the Mythic Zodiac

 Naming the Constellations

-Below you see the “story-book” names of the constellations, used to distinguish them from the astrological signs.
+Below you see the “story-book” names of the constellations which distinguish them from the astrological signs.
 Unfortunately, astronomers who discount and ignore astrology use the names of the astrological signs for the real-sky constellations.
 The constellations are observable star-patterns, the signs are starless zones, divisions of the orbital plane of Earth (ecliptic).
 The twelve signs comprise the ecliptic zodiac of 12 uniform divisions, the thirteen principal constellations comprise the real-sky zodiac of irregular formations.
 To learn the inventory, another set of names has to be introduced.
 Signs and constellations do not correspond or correlate but they do interface as the model shows.

 RAM, not Aries